VCityTeam/UD-SV/ImplementationKnowHow/3DTiles_GeometricError.md

 Chosing a _geometricError_ for each level of detail can be empirical, but certain guidelines should be respected:

-- the more detailled is a tile, the less should be its geometricError
+- the more detailled is a tile, the less should be its _geometricError_.
+- TODO